Introduction to Gas Furnaces

 In other words, the heat exchanger is actually the part of your heating system responsible for safely bringing the heat in.
 This process is essential for the safe operation of all heating systems.

 How it works is that combustion gases enter the clamshell-shaped combustion chamber of the heat exchanger, where fuel and air mix and ignite.
-The gas raises the temperature of the metal walls, as we mentioned above, and then the blower fan of the furnace pushes air over the metal chambers.
+The gas raises the temperature of the metal walls, as we mentioned above, and then the blower fan, powered by the fan motor, pushes air over the metal chambers.
+The fan motor is a key component in ensuring proper airflow and overall system performance.
 The heat exchanger serves as a barrier between the combustion gas and the air that goes into your home.

 Dangers of a Cracked Heat Exchanger in a Gas Furnace

 Over time, natural wear and tear impact your furnace, including the heat exchanger components.
 Every time your furnace’s heat exchangers warm up, the metal walls expand.
 Then they contract as the furnace cools down.
 After years and years of this process, the heat exchangers are prone to corrosion and subsequent damage.
 To find out how long you might expect your furnace to last and when replacement is necessary, visit how long you can expect your furnace to last.
-Regular maintenance, such as annual inspections and timely repairs, can significantly extend your furnace’s life.
-Components like the flame sensor may need to be repaired or replaced, and replacing a flame sensor is often a simple and affordable fix compared to larger repairs.
+Regular maintenance, such as annual inspections and timely system repairs and HVAC repairs, can significantly extend your furnace’s life.
+Components like the flame sensor may need to be repaired or replaced, and replacing a flame sensor is often a simple and affordable fix compared to larger repairs like AC repair or AC unit replacement.

 These cracks are very small.
 In fact, they’d be invisible to the average homeowners.
 However, when the heat exchangers get hot again and therefore expand, it causes the cracks to open up, which is when combustion gases can leak out.
 When a furnace is ventilated as it should be, this might not be a problem–carbon monoxide may get safely filtered into the outdoor air.
 It is also important to inspect the flue pipe for leaks or corrosion to ensure exhaust gases are properly vented.